Which place is cheaper, Vail or Boston?

 Shopping is a popular activity when visiting Boston.
 Head to Back Bay for some of the best high end shops.
 There are luxury brands and boutique venues that sell local art or crafts.

-Vail is an unbeatable place for its Christmas activities.
-Also, Boston is not as famous, but is still a good city to visit for its Christmas holiday experiences.
+Vail is notable for its scenery and beauty.
+Also, Boston is not as famous, but is still a good city to visit for its scenery and beauty.

 Both Boston and Vail are amazing family-friendly destinations.